 Vermont VSERS Retirement Calculator

-Calculate your Vermont VSERS Group C pension using the stepped 1.67%/2.0% formula.
-Enter your age, service years, and final average salary to see your benefit, which of the three retirement paths you qualify for, and how Vermont's COLA compounds over time.
+Calculate your Vermont VSERS Group F pension using the flat 1.67% formula (50% cap).
+Enter your age, service years, and average final compensation to see your benefit, check Rule of 87 eligibility, and see how the Act 74 COLA applies to the first ~$24,000 of your benefit.

 The 6% early reduction: steep by any measure

-Vermont's early retirement reduction is 6% per year before the earliest unreduced age.
+Vermont's early retirement reduction is approximately 6% per year before the earliest unreduced age.
 That's higher than most states.
-For comparison: Ohio STRS uses 4%, West Virginia PERS uses 5%, Wyoming uses 3%.
+Ohio STRS uses 4%.
+West Virginia PERS uses 5%.
 Vermont at 6% per year makes early retirement expensive.

-Retiring 3 years early at age 59 instead of 62 costs 18%.
-On a $38,000 annual benefit, that's $6,840 per year gone permanently.
-Over a 25-year retirement, that's $171,000 in cumulative lost income at zero growth.
-Working those 3 extra years isn't just adding salary, it's preventing a permanent benefit reduction.
-The combination usually makes working to an unreduced retirement date clearly superior financially.
+Retiring 3 years early costs 18%.
+On a $34,000 annual benefit, that's $6,120 per year gone permanently.
+Over a 25-year retirement, that's $153,000 in cumulative lost income at zero growth.
+Working those 3 extra years isn't just adding salary to the AFC window, it's preventing a permanent benefit reduction.

 VSERS vs VSTRS: two separate systems